orourkera/go-ruck-yourself/RuckTracker/blog_post_prompt.md

 - **Bullet points and numbered lists** for easy scanning
 - **Short paragraphs** (2-4 sentences max)
 - **Include relevant stats in callout boxes**
+ - **Narrative-first rule (REQUIRED):** Each H2 section must include at least two narrative paragraphs.
+Lists must never stand alone—always write a lead-in paragraph before a list and a closing paragraph after it to interpret and transition.
+ - **Balance requirement:** Maintain approximately **70% narrative / 30% lists** overall.
+If a section is drifting to all bullets, convert key bullets into prose.

 ## Content Guidelines